tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 Here we can see how the tabs are used to order the execution of the loops, where we would like the nested if-then loop to run AFTER the for loop.
 ####Don't Repeat Yourself
+The _Don't Repeat Yourself_ concept is used in software development to reduce repetition of code in order to ensure that code is organized and as efficient as possible.
+Removing duplicate code will make the code easier to read and much easier to maintain for future use.

+*More code = More processing*
 ####Design Patterns from Gang of Four

 ####Class